jorgebucaran/hyperapp/README.md

 ### View

 Every time your application state changes, the view function is called so that you can specify how you want the DOM to look based on the new state.
-The view returns your specification in the form of a [Virtual DOM](#virtual-dom) and Hyperapp takes care of updating the actual DOM to match it.
+The view returns your specification in the form of a [virtual DOM](#virtual-dom) and Hyperapp takes care of updating the actual DOM to match it.

 This operation doesn't replace the entire DOM tree, but only update the parts of the DOM that changed.
-Incremental updates are calculated by diffing the old and the new Virtual DOM, then patching the DOM to reflect the new version.
+Incremental updates are calculated by diffing the old and the new virtual DOM, then patching the DOM to reflect the new version.

 ```js
 const view = (state, actions) =>